EveElseIf/PianoTranscription/README.md

 ```

 ## Warning
-Please just build osx-arm64 version on an osx-arm64 host.
-If you build it on other hosts, you may face a crash problem.
+Please just build osx versions on osx hosts.
+If you build them on hosts with other OS, you may face a crash problem (due to codesign).